peter island Deadmans Beach

 General Info

 Peter Island is a 1,779-acre private island in the British Virgin Islands (BVI).
-It is 5.2 miles southwest of Road Harbour (Road Town), Tortola.
+The island’s located about 5.2 miles southwest of Road Harbour (Road Town), Tortola.

-Peter Island has a long and interesting history.
-The Dutch first settled the island in the 17th century.
-Later, pirates, sailors, and traders stopped here as they traveled through the Caribbean.
-Also, stories even link the island to the legendary pirate Blackbeard.
+Peter Island has a history that dates back to Dutch settlement in the 17th century.
+Over time, sailors and traders passed through the area.
+And then, local legends link the island to the pirate Blackbeard.

 Activities on Peter Island